Dear OUTA Members and followers

 The militaristic metaphor is poor.
 OUTA and SANRAL are not at “war” but at “law”.
 There are some similarities between ‘warfare’ and ‘lawfare’: tactics need to be guided by overall strategy, and a winning strategy will be based on superior moral norms and principles.
 But there are important differences.
 In warfare truth is the first casualty.
 In lawfare the truth is held hostage by the side who lacks it, and is kept trussed up by endless legal proceduralism to delay its final liberation by the court of law.
 While the opposing legal teams make business for themselves by straining out obscure legal jots and tittles, their clients employ PR spin doctors to use every available means to try and mislead the public as to the real legal state of affairs.

 Last year, following thousands of summonses issued to e-toll defaulters, OUTA persuaded SANRAL to play things by the the constitution in quest of closure on the long running saga.
-Our respective legal teams formally agreed to argue a test case with our members collectively represented by OUTA, so that the question of lawfulness could be efficiently and conclusively ventilated in the Courts.
+Our respective legal teams formally agreed to argue a test case with our supporters collectively represented by OUTA, so that the question of lawfulness could be efficiently and conclusively ventilated in the Courts.

 Alas, SANRAL’s delay tactics continued and whilst negotiating with OUTA on a test case at the front door, SANRAL resorted to devious tactics against unsuspecting road users through the back door, in search of so-called default judgments, which they manipulatively and misleadingly trumpeted as “precedent setting”.
 OUTA quickly swept their claims aside and set the public minds at rest – default judgments are never precedents for cases that are defended.